Emergency Response & Recovery Plan

 - Provide technical assistance and damage assessment.

-Supporting Departments: Facilities Design and Construction
+Facilities Design & Construction

 D. ESF 4 – Fire Services.
 The purpose of Emergency Support Function 4 is to provide coordination of support services to firefighting activities as part of disaster response.
 Firefighting activities include:

 - Detection and suppression of fires.